armijnhemel/proximity_matcher_webservice/README.md

 team or security audit team.

 This tool should not be used in production as is but should serve as an example of how to do these things.
+If you want to use it in production, keep in mind that this service has no built-in security or user management, so it should not be used in an untrusted environment,

 ## TLSH and exact matches